vogloblinsky/angular-simple-chat/README.md

 While the first user is writing text on his side, the other user received directly the letters.
 The end of the bubble is catched when "Enter" key is pressed.
+Flags are sended with liveFlagFunction to explain sequence who people writing text :
+- startSentence
+- endSentence

 # TODOS